anton-piliugin/Scripts/README.md

 A bunch of automation scripts to run under Linux

 # search_for_a_file_in_archives.py
-Script for case-sensitive(!) file search inside archives.
+Script for a case-sensitive(!) file search inside archives.
 Requirements: libarchive(library and python package), rarfile.
 Script searches for archives recursively.
 The result of successfull search will be a list of absolute path to archives, that contains files matched your search.

 # 1. Install the requirements:
     sudo apt-get install libarchive-dev